Airpark Circulation Study

 In 2009, the Transportation Department began to develop a circulation plan that identifies, analyzes and evaluates options to improve and address traffic concerns around the Scottsdale Airpark area.

 1. Northsight Extension Project relieves one of the most congested intersections in Scottsdale – Hayden Road and Frank Lloyd Wright Boulevard.
 To alleviate the congestion, Northsight Boulevard was extended from Hayden Road to Frank Lloyd Wright Boulevard, creating an alternative to bypass this intersection.
-The city’s first modern arterial roundabout is included in the project (see map).
+The city’s first modern arterial roundabout is included in the project (see map) (PDF).

 2. Raintree Extension option allows direct connection from the Loop 101 Freeway at the Raintree Drive interchange to the Scottsdale and Thunderbird roads intersection around the south end of the runway.
 This extension utilizes existing right of way which minimizes costs to the city and disruption to local businesses and residents.
-To improve capacity and safety, three intersections are being considered for redesign as roundabouts, which could potentially replace four traffic signals (see map).
+To improve capacity and safety, three intersections are being considered for redesign as roundabouts, which could potentially replace four traffic signals (see map) (PDF).

 4. North Runway Frontage Road would provide alternative access to Frank Lloyd Wright Boulevard at the north end of the runway.
 The Transportation Commission recommends re-evaluating this project after the completion of the Raintree Drive and Northsight Boulevard extension projects.